 The primary skill requirement is in the fact that no two mats perform identically and all village halls have floors that are not perfectly flat therefore every competitive match is a measure of the ability of the visiting team to conquer an unfamiliar playing surface.

 Being a completely mixed sport in which men and women compete equally together it has become a great family sport involving both sexes and all ages from under 9 to over 90.
 We feel that the mixed nature of the sport creates a great social atmosphere and offers plenty of occasions for single players to play the game in a social and friendly atmosphere.

 New members are always welcome and we are happy to give instruction and to explain the rules to those who may not have played before.
 Bowling equipment can be supplied and the first three trial sessions are free.

-Matches take place at 7.00 pm on Wednesday evenings and 2.00 pm on Thursday afternoons in St Andrews Hall.
+Club sessions take place at 2.00 pm on Thursday afternoons in the Jubilee Hall, Church Street.
 We look forward to welcoming you.